katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan1/P1PracticeTest.rst

    =====
    If the input is valid #distractor
    =====
-   If the input is valid #distractor
+   Show the sum #distractor
    =====
-   If the input is valid #distractor
+   Go through one element in the list #distractor